 What is Active Transportation?

-Active Transportation describes getting from here to there–whether that’s commuting, traveling, or for leisure–using human-powered energy.
+Active Transportation, or what we often call “people-powered transportation” describes getting from here to there–whether that’s commuting, traveling, or for leisure–using human-powered energy.
 It’s the way we’ve been getting around since the cave days (or at least prior to the mid-19th century).
 Walking, biking, even skateboarding–that’s all active transportation.

 Making bicycling and walking safe, convenient, and fun is an important step in shifting back to people-centered communities.
 Active transportation inspires safety and health in communities, is more equitable economically, and encourages environmental stewardship and community engagement.